apostoliccode/python-advanced/README.md

 # python-advanced
-#At the end of this ride I am hoping I will be ableto beat my chest about my knowledge of coding.
+#At the end of this ride I am hoping I will be able to beat my chest about my knowledge of coding.